-However, with no proper storage facilities available in Lincolnshire the collection is now at serious risk of deterioration.
-Fortunately, as part of the lottery funded project the Natural History Museum in London will now look after the collection, securing it safely in facilities designed specifically for the protection of plant specimens.
-The Natural History Museum will also professionally catalogue and document the specimens, unlocking a treasure trove of vital environmental information.
+Over the last 150 years the Lincolnshire Naturalists’ Union has compiled a huge collection of over 9000 plant specimens, including some of Lincolnshire’s rarest plants.
+However, with no proper storage facilities available in Lincolnshire the collection is at serious risk of deterioration.
+Fortunately, as part of the National Lottery funded project the Natural History Museum in London have now received the collection, and will work to secure it safely in facilities designed for the protection of plant specimens while using state of the art imaging facilities to make these available to view online.

 Inspired by Sir Joseph Banks, an eighteenth century Lincolnshire naturalist who famously voyaged around the world with Captain Cook, the project aims to enthuse the next generation of botanists by making a new archive of Lincolnshire’s plants; some of which will be retained and displayed at the Sir Joseph Banks Centre in Horncastle as well as the Natural History Museum.
 Through working with students at The University of the Lincoln, both the historic and 21st century collection will also provide a vital tool for scientific research into climate change and plant genetics; helping to address plant extinction on a local and national level.

 Volunteers will be vital to the Lincolnshire Plants project.
 Creating a present day collection of plant specimens will require people to visit all parts of Greater Lincolnshire under guidance from the Lincolnshire Wildlife Trust.
 This citizen-science project will not only train volunteers in plant identification, it will also find a new role for threatened traditional archiving skills, ensuring that volunteers are trained in the collection, preparation and mounting of specimens as well as opportunities to gain skills in botanical illustration and photography.
 A series of lifelong learning events and public engagement will begin in spring 2018 and continue until autumn 2020.